colecody27/Mumble/README.md

 <h3 align="center">Mumble - Instant Messenger</h3>

   <p align="center">
     This is a backend API which facilitates an instant messenger.
-It utilizes ejs to render web pages, Socket.io to provide client-server connection and updates, and Express as the node.js framework.
+It utilizes ejs to render web pages, Socket.io to provide live updates, and Express as the node.js framework.
     <br />
     <br />
     <a href="https://instant-messenger-qa99.onrender.com">Visit Live App</a>